-Our SEC Profile reports summarize the responses we received to our FOIA requests on a company, including documents the SEC released on closed investigations.
-Our Disclosure Insight™ reports typically provide more in-depth commentary and analysis on public company interactions with investors and with the SEC.
+Our SEC Investigation Update reports summarize the responses we received to our FOIA requests on a company, including documents the SEC released on closed investigations.
+Our Disclosure Insight® reports typically provide more in-depth commentary and analysis on public company interactions with investors and with the SEC.

-Probes Reporter, based in Minnesota, was founded by John P. Gavin, CFA.
+Disclosure Insight, based in Minnesota, was founded by John P. Gavin, CFA.
 Mr. Gavin is a holder of the right to use the Chartered Financial Analyst® designation.
-He has over 30 years of experience as a professional investor & entrepreneur.
+He has over 35 years of experience as a professional investor & entrepreneur.

-Probes Reporter's origins date back to 2000, when Mr. Gavin started SEC Insight/Disclosure Insight.
-Disclosure Insight® is now a trademark and research product line belonging to and produced by Probes Reporter.
+Disclosure Insight's origins date back to 2000, when Mr. Gavin started SEC Insight/Disclosure Insight.

 Since the late 90’s, Mr. Gavin has been steadily filing FOIA requests, primarily with the US Securities and Exchange Commission.
 These requests primarily seek records pertaining to investigations the SEC and other agencies conduct on publicly-traded companies.
-Responses received and records released in response to these FOIA requests may then be incorporated into research reports published and disseminated to the investing public by Probes Reporter.
+Responses received and records released in response to these FOIA requests may then be incorporated into research reports published and disseminated to the investing public by Disclosure Insight, Inc.

 Highlights of his Mr. Gavin’s FOIA work include the fact that SEC comment letters that once required a FOIA request to obtain, are now routinely posted by the SEC on the internet for free.
 He also brought litigation against the SEC in 2004 for previous failures to comply with the FOIA.
 His litigation succeeded in stopping the SEC from using the “refuse to confirm or deny” response as final answer on his requests, also known as the Glomar response.